ttweekopi-hub/student-score-prediction-aiap/README.md

 ### 1. The "Big Three" Predictors (Over 67% of Total Influence)
 Just three features account for **67.08%** of the model's decision-making power when predicting math scores:
 * **Number of Siblings (32.67%):** Unexpectedly, the size of a student's family is the single strongest predictor in this model.
-This suggests household dynamics or resource-sharing plays a massive role.
+This may be linked to other background factors in a student's home environment, but the model cannot prove that having more siblings directly affects math scores.
 * **Hours Studied per Week (19.21%):** Unsurprisingly, active effort and study time are critical drivers of academic success.
 * **Attendance Rate (15.20%):** Showing up matters.
 Consistent school attendance is the third most vital pillar of performance.